Skip to main content

 Lakin Anderson completed his PhD at Uppsala University in Organization and Management studies with a focus on sustainability, in 2023.
 The dissertation studied climate researchers at work, taking an organizational look at the challenges and possibilities of transdisciplinary sustainability research.
 It identified and analyzed paradoxical tensions that arise in the on-the-ground efforts of researchers in the Climate and Energy field attempting to make their work relevant and societally impactful while working with societal actors in the Norwegian context.

-Prior to his PhD he was, for 4 years, coordinating and teaching interdisciplinary courses and that followed a student-centered learning philosophy at CEMUS Center for Environment and Development Studies at Uppsala University.
+Prior to his PhD he was, for 4 years, coordinating and teaching interdisciplinary courses that followed a student-centered learning philosophy at CEMUS Center for Environment and Development Studies at Uppsala University.
 Courses focused on Sustainable Design theory and methods, and on the sustainability of the global economy.
 He completed his masters in Sustainable Development at Uppsala University and holds a BA in media and journalism from QUT, Brisbane, Australia.

 Advisory Board